 DSH workshops offer a valuable addition to existing training offerings, such as those from National Instruments - especially for the advanced topics of the NI's Center of Excellence program.

-Steve is the founder and managing partner at SSDC, designing hardware and software solutions with customers in many different fields.
-Co-Author of "A Software Engineering Approach to LabVIEW".
-Author of "Random Ramblings on LabVIEW Design".
-Certified LabVIEW Architect.
-LabVIEW Champion.
+Steve is a managing partner at SSDC, designing hardware and software solutions with customers in many different fields.
+He is the co-author of "A Software Engineering Approach to LabVIEW" and the author of "Random Ramblings on LabVIEW Design".
+Steve is a Certified LabVIEW Architect and LabVIEW Champion.

 For LabVIEW programmers who want to improve their software engineering approach to programming, the DSH Pragmatic Software Development Workshop is a one-day hands-on workshop that offers the opportunity to learn from three experienced programmers / entrepreneuers.
-They have more than 60 years of combined real-life experience in developing software and fulfilling projects, both fixed-price and based on time and materials.
+They have decades of combined real-life experience in developing software and fulfilling projects, both fixed-price and based on time and materials.

 As the title suggests, the "Pragmatic Software Development" workshop is about exploring and discussing the practical aspects of software development - the best practices used in real life in real projects with real clients.
 The group will work on a solution to a real problem, starting with a customer phone call and finishing with a project post-mortem: From requirements gathering to planning time and budget, from sketching the design to refining the software architecture, from implementing the solution to comparing it with others.